How Not to Get Fired as a Veterinary Client

-- You might be told you’re fired at the conclusion of a phone call or appointment.
+- Told you’re fired at the conclusion of a phone call or appointment.

-- You might receive a written letter, severing the relationship.
+- Receive a written letter, severing the relationship.

-- You might Find out next time you call to make an appointment.
+- Find out next time you call to make an appointment.
 (Rarely, I would hope.)

 How not to get fired as a veterinary client from your veterinary hospital.